bsmg/beat-saber-community-wiki/support.md

 5. [If All Else Fails](#5-if-all-else-fails)
 6. [Still Having Issues](#6-still-having-issues)

-# 0. Recent FAQs
+# 0. Updates
-## Mods are not showing up in Game!
-BSIPA required an update, and ModAssistant doesn´t run it each time.

-To fix that, just go into your game installation folder and drag your `BeatSaber.exe` onto `IPA.exe`.
-A command window should pop up and patch your game again.
-When that is finished you should be good to go!

-### If You're Updating From A Previously Modded Copy
+After an update, the BSMG discord `#server-announcements` channel should have the most up to date instructions on the status of mods.
+The following are more detailed instructions of the most common procedure.

+### Update broke my mods
-Delete your Plugins folder and **run the game once** on the new update.
-Then, reinstall your mods using an installer linked on the [beginner's guide](/beginners-guide).
+**Run the game once** on the new update.
+Then, reinstall your mods using an installer linked on the [beginner's guide](/beginners-guide), preferably Mod Assistant.

-If the game doesn't boot, [verify your game files](#verify-game-files-for-steam) in Steam or reinstall the game.

-If the game boots with no mods installed, check the Plugins folder for mods.
-If none exist, simply rerun the installer - you likely didn't run the game once before reinstalling mods.
-If the game seems unplayable, check [section 2](#2-game-issues-post-modding)

-## Mod Assistant doesn't seem to be installing any plugins
-The installers download mods to `Beat Saber/IPA/Pending`, BSIPA moves these files to root folder when you launch the game.
-If your game Plugins folder still is empty afterwards, run `IPA.exe` again and make sure that nothing is preventing it from running, e.g. `Anti-viruses, Admin permissions, etc.`

-# 1. No mods are showing up in game
+# 1. No mods?

+### 1.1 No mods appear on a fresh copy of the game
 First, make sure that the following are correct:
 * **You ran the game once before installing mods**.
 BSIPA removes all mods on the first run of a fresh update to prevent broken old mods from loading on a new version.
 Reinstall mods again if this is the case.
 * Steam/Oculus is launching Beat Saber from the **same installation** that mods are in. *e.g. mods are on the D drive but steam is launching from the C drive.* Set the correct install location in your choice of installer.
 * If you installed mods manually, make sure you included all the files from the download and put them in the correct folders, as well as their dependencies.

+### 1.2 I had mods installed on an older version, but nothing loads after an update

-If the above are correct, try the solutions below, in descending order.
+If the details in section 1.1 above are correct, try the solutions below, in descending order.

 **Solution 1**
 - Update BSIPA to the latest version (in ModAssistant or manually)